AnthonydcHo/osticket-install/README.md

 <img src="https://i.imgur.com/vEjFlAP.png" height="80%" width="80%"
 <br />
 <br />
 <b>osTicket is now installed and ready for use!
-In the next project I will walk you through how to configure agents, their permissions and access, users, and more!
+In the next project I will walk you through how to configure agents, their permissions and access, users, https://github.com/AnthonydcHo/post-install-config!